ShaderFrog/glsl-parser/README.md

 - Shaderfrog engine for switching testing
 - Write shader vertex / fragment
 - Auto parse constants, variables, uniforms, let them be used

-# Limitations

-## Known missing semantic analysis compared to the specification

-- Compilers are supposed to raise an error if a switch body ends in a case or default label.
-- Currently no semantic analysis of vertex vs fragment shaders

-## Deviations from the Khronos Grammar

-- `selection_statement` is renamed to `if_statement`
-- The grammar specifies `declaration` itself ends with a semicolon.
-I moved the semicolon into the `declaration_statement` rule.
-- The grammar has a left paren "(" in the function_call production.
-Due to how I de-left-recursed the function_call -> postfix_expression loop, I moved the left paren into the function_identifier production.

-# Preprocessor

-No `#include` as it's not part of the standard grammar